oliviabarrick/gitops-controller/README.md

 # Testing

-To try out the git-controller, create a configuration file:
+To try out the gitops-controller, create a configuration file:

 ```
 rules: